Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 ###So Libtcod

-&nbsp;&nbsp;&nbsp;As I noted in the planning post and the heading just above here I am going to use Libtcod for my roguelike.
+&nbsp;&nbsp;&nbsp;As I noted in the planning post and in the heading just above here, I am going to use Libtcod for my roguelike.
-If you don't know of Libtcod it is a free API for roguelike development which provides many useful things like advanced true color console and input.
+If you don't know of Libtcod it is a free API for roguelike development and provides many useful things like advanced true color console and input.
 Now we have that out of the way we need a project to work on and add it too.
 I start with a blank project called JoiningTheAdventurersGuild but if your following along you can call yours whatever you want.